- Latin America

 I Don't Speak Japanese (But I'm Teaching English in Japan!)

-But I am living in Japan.
 I didn’t study Japanese language or history in college, and this is my first time in Asia.
 This is actually my first time living in a foreign country too.

 I first discovered International TEFL Academy in January 2014.
 I was thinking about teaching English in Spain, but I was a little nervous because my Spanish wasn’t great.
 I was an adjunct writing professor in Connecticut at the time, so I never doubted my ability to teach, but I worried that because I didn’t speak a second language or study abroad, no one would hire me.
 I desperately wanted the teaching abroad experience, but I didn’t know how I would go about doing it.